 The scientific name for this plant is Dracunculus vulgaris.
 No good can come of a plant called that, can it?
 It’s also known as a snake lily and a stink lily and it lives in Greece and the Balkans.
 I’m sure you can guess why it smells like this by now.
 Why can’t plants just want bees to pollinate them?
 Bees are lovely and they like floral smelling flowers.
 One of the weirder things I have learnt about this flower is that if you wash your hands with a liquor made of this flower (who is making such a thing!?), you can handle snakes with impunity.
 I very much imagine so – the stench probably knocks the poor slitherers out.

 This plant grows in the wetlands of North America, and its leaves are the bits that look cabbagey.
 It’s more related to a calla lily than it is a cabbage, though.
 Everything about this plant is horrible to me.
 It just seems evil.
 It produces its own heat (up to 35 degrees C, which is almost human) and its roots are huge, making it like a horrible be-tentacled, hot land iceberg.
 It smells like a skunk, funnily enough, but only when any part of it is broken.
 I assume this is to put people and animals off from eating it.
 I can respect it for that.

 This South American vine has one of the largest flowers in the world, unfortunately.
 It also smells like poo.
 It’s said to look like a pelican, but I’m really struggling to see that.
 Let us know what you think it looks like, will you?
 Although it’s a horrible thing, it’s also pretty clever.
 “Clever”, you know – like I’m clever for breathing.
+If they were that clever they’d have invented travel insurance by now.
 It lures in flies, which it traps in its innards, and covers them with is nasty pollen.
 Then it does the decent thing and dies.
 As it slips away, it shrivels up releasing the fly to go off and do some involuntary pollination.